 The Royal Palace of Milan

-Just a three-minute walk from the Rosa Grand Hotel, Palazzo Reale in Milan is one of the most important exhibition centers in the Lombard capital, organizing and hosting important art exhibitions for decades.
+Just a three-minute walk from the Rosa Grand Hotel, the Royal Palace of Milan (Palazzo Reale in italian) is one of the most important exhibition centers in the Lombard capital, organizing and hosting important art exhibitions for decades.

 Palazzo Reale hosts more than 1,500 masterpieces from all over the world in its luxurious rooms each year, works that have left their mark on world history and culture including, among others, paintings by Kandinsky, Botero and Monet.

 The exhibitions at Palazzo Reale are unique also thanks to the building’s architecture: a true Neoclassical Palace overlooking piazza Duomo.